-Liudmyla Starytska-Cherniakhivska, author of Living Grave: A Ukrainian Legend, was born in Kyiv in 1868.
+Liudmyla Starytska-Cherniakhivska, the author of Living Grave: A Ukrainian Legend, was born in Kyiv in 1868.
 She wrote poetry, prose, drama and literary criticism for various publications including the Lviv almanac, Pershyi Vinok.
-Her novella Living Grave was first published in 1889 in the journal Kyivska Starina (Kyiv Antiquity).
+Her novella Living Grave appeared in 1889 in the journal Kyivska Starina (Kyiv Antiquity).

 Starytska-Cherniakhivska supported Ukrainian national causes.
 In 1919 she became co-founder and deputy president of the National Council of Ukrainian Women.
 The Soviets arrested Liudmyla, when she was in her sixties.
 They convicted her during a show-trial of members of the Union for the Liberation of Ukraine in 1930.
 They sentenced her imprisonment and exile.
 In June 1941, as a 73 year-old woman, she was again arrested and accused of involvement in anti-Soviet activities.
 The Soviets tortured her.

 Liudmyla died during the journey to exile in Kazakhstan, and her body was thrown from the train at a location still unknown.